Abstract

 | Throughput | 24.24 rec/s | records/second |

-Result: Nearly 7 minutes execution time with ~800 MB peak memory.
-The throughput of 24 records/second is insufficient for enterprise scenarios.
+Result: nearly 7 minutes of execution time at ~800 MB peak memory.
+A throughput of 24 records per second is far too low for enterprise scenarios.

 Profiling: Identifying the Bottlenecks

-Xdebug profiling with QCacheGrind reveals: There is no single bottleneck, but rather a classic "death by a thousand cuts".
+Xdebug profiling with QCacheGrind reveals that there is no single bottleneck, but rather a classic "death by a thousand cuts".
 The primary consumers:

 - Cache Flushing: